-The Model 45A uses standard 3-pin XLR connectors, allowing convenient 2-wire party-line and 4-wire interconnection in broadcast and general audio environments.
-For flexibility, access to the 2-wire party-line intercom interface can be made using either a male or female XLR connector on the back panel or a male XLR connector on the front panel.
+The Model 45 uses standard 3-pin XLR-type connectors, allowing convenient 2-wire party-line and 4-wire interconnection in broadcast and general audio environments.
+For flexibility, access to the 2-wire party-line intercom interface can be made using either a male or female XLR connector.

-In many applications the Model 45A will be powered by an external source of 24 volts DC.
+In many applications the Model 45 will be powered by an external source of 24 volts DC.
 A compact, lightweight 24 volt DC output power source is supplied with each unit.
 The power supply's universal mains input capability (100-230 volts, 50/60 Hz) allows operation virtually anywhere in the world.
-The Model 45A can also be powered by the connected 2-wire party-line intercom circuit.
+The Model 45 can also be powered by the connected 2-wire party-line intercom circuit.